Evgeniy155/dj_blog/README.md

 # dj_blog
 It's some kind of blog, written with Python Django.

-To start it on localhost server, at first install Django and Pillow:
+To start it on localhost server, at first install Python libraries - Django and Pillow:

 ```
 pip install django